Benfica Logo

 1906 – 1908

 In 1906, the second predecessor of the modern Benfica, the Grupo Sport Benfica, emerged.
 But if Sport Lisboa had football in the first place, then at Grupo Sport Benfica, they were primarily engaged in cycling.
-Even the then logo of the club, which has the shape of a bicycle wheel, testifies this.
+Even the club’s then logo, which resembles a bicycle wheel, testifies to this.
 In the middle, at the junction of the spokes, there was a figured shield, on which the artists depicted an oval ball and a ribbon with the letters “G. S. B.”

 1908 – 1930

 In 1908, one of the most important events in Benfica’s history took place: the two ancestor clubs merged, giving rise to Sport Lisboa e Benfica.
-Their emblems were also merged, with the result that the Sport Lisboa graphic appeared inside the Grupo Sport Benfica bicycle wheel.
+Their emblems were also merged, resulting in the Sport Lisboa graphic appearing within the Grupo Sport Benfica bicycle wheel.
 The lettering on the center stripe has changed because the initials have changed after the rebranding.

 1930 – 1961

 The ribbon’s shape has also been changed: its ends do not curl but hang down along the edges.
-Another innovation concerns the design of the eagle: if before the bird bent its head, now it looks up proudly.
+Another innovation concerns the eagle’s design: before, the bird bent its head; now it looks up proudly.

 1961 – 1973

 The brown color used for the ball, eagle, initials, and outlines has been removed.
-The ball became as red as the left half of the backboard – only thin yellow lines separate them.
-The outline of the rest of the elements, the bird, and all the inscriptions are yellow, in some places – with the addition of black – the band with the abbreviation “S. L. B. “blue-green and orange outer ring.
+The ball became as red as the left half of the backboard, with only thin yellow lines separating them.
+The outline of the rest of the elements, the bird, and all the inscriptions are yellow, in some places, with the addition of black, the band with the abbreviation “S. L. B. “blue-green, and an orange outer ring.
 The eagle is not depicted as detailed as before: the artists chose a very simple drawing style.

 1973 – 1999

-Once again, experimenting with the palette, the designers made the ball yellow, the diagonal stripe on the shield was repainted in blue, and the wheel was used white.
+Once again, experimenting with the palette, the designers made the ball yellow, repainted the diagonal stripe on the shield blue, and painted the wheel white.
 The shades are much paler.
 The proportions of the elements have also changed slightly.
 The eagle looks much the same as the 1930-1961 emblem except for the new color scheme.

 1999 – today

 At the end of the 20th century, the club adopted a modern version of the logo, which focused on the eagle.
-Now he sits not on the tape but right on the wheel, and the artists have reduced the circle’s diameter, due to which the bird looks very large.
-After the 2008/2009 season, three yellow stars appeared over the raptor’s head, representing the 30 championships won.
+Now he sits not on the tape but right on the wheel, and the artists have reduced the circle’s diameter, so the bird looks very large.
+After the 2008/2009 season, three yellow stars appeared over the Raptors’ head, representing the 30 championships won.
 This version is only used on T-shirts.

 Font and Colors